Martinusius/fractos/README.md

 ### Custom fractals

-You can also create you own custom fractals.
+You can also create your own custom fractals.
 Use a simple javascript syntax to describe the steps to create the fractal.
 For example this is how you could create the Menger sponge:

 ```ts
 const fractal = new Fractos.SDF(() => {